-What type of homework will my child have and how long should they spend on homework?
+What type of homework will my child have and how long should they spend on it?

-Homework is set once every two weeks to consolidate and develop the skills and knowledge gained in class.
-This may take the form of researching a particular artist or subject matter or observational drawing in their sketchbooks.
+Homework will be set once every two weeks, this will enable the students to develop their skills and knowledge.
+The homework will take form of researching artist, the theme and observational drawings.

-When will my child be doing assignments or other important assessments?
+Will my child be doing any assignment or other important assessments?

-All students during Key Stage 3 are continually assessed throughout each project.
-These levels are fed back to the students on a regular basis so they can improve on levels as the topic progresses.
+All students during Key stage 3 are continually assessed throughout each project and these grades will be fed back to the students and yourself via their school report.

-What after school or other extracurricular activities are available in Art and when are they?
+What after school activities are available in Art & Design?